An Aruba AP running ArubaOS has provisioning parameters that can be configured manually through a console connection.

 You will need a console cable and physical access to the AP.
 Follow these steps:

-1. connect to the serial port on the AP
+1. Connect to the serial port on the AP

-2. establish a session to the AP
+2. Establish a console session to the AP

-3. power-cycle/reboot the AP
+3. Power-cycle/reboot the AP

-4. break the boot by pressing Enter when the session displays the message "Hit" <Enter> to stop autoboot.
+4. Break the boot by pressing Enter when the session displays the message "Hit" <Enter> to stop autoboot.

 For AP image configuration, we care about the following commands: